carbon-design-system/carbon-website-archive/src/content/guidelines/spacing/spacing.md

 ### Applying spacing

-Both the Spacing and the Layout scales can be applied to `margin` or `padding` properties.
+Both the _spacing_ and the _layout_ scales can be applied to `margin` or `padding` properties.
 Likewise, these spacing tokens can be applied to both vertical and horizontal edges.
 The token takes the place of the values normally assigned to `margin` and `padding`.
 The following are all approved ways to syntactically apply Carbon spacing tokens:

 ```css
 margin: $spacing-xs;